|

 Edith had been advised against going into the witness box by her lawyer but

-decided to do so and promptly incriminated herself by being asked what she had
+decided to do so and promptly incriminated herself when asked what she had

 meant when she had written to Bywaters asking him to send her "something